KuroLabs/stegcloak/README.md

 ## Features
 - Protect your invisible secret using passwords and HMAC integrity
 - Cryptographically secure by encrypting the invisible secret using AES-256-CTR.
-- Uses 7 Inivisible characters in unicode characters that works everywhere in the web.
+- Uses 7 Invisible characters in unicode characters that works everywhere in the web.

   Including the most important ones Tweets, Gmail, Whatsapp, Telegram, Instagram, Facebook etc.

 - Maximum Compression to reduce the payload (LZ, Huffman).
-- Completely invisble, uses Zero Width Characters instead of white spaces or tabs.
+- Completely invisible, uses Zero Width Characters instead of white spaces or tabs.
 - Super fast!
 Hides the Wikipedia page-source for steganography (800 lines and 205362 characters) within a covertext of 3 words in under one second.
 - Written in pure functional style.
 - Usage - Available as an API module, a CLI and also a <a href='https://stegcloak.surge.sh'>Web Interface</a> (optimized with web workers).